sarahhsu/polygenic-risk-scores-pipeline/README.md

     3. Create a copy of the prs_pipeline_submission.sh script in your project folder, rename to prs_pipeline_submission_{username}_{date}.sh and modify parameters.

     4. Submit prs_pipeline_submission_{username}_{date}.sh to your job scheduler.

+   * To update your version of the pipeline:

+    1. Go to your version of the *polygenic-risk-scores-pipeline* folder

+    2. Type in ```git pull```

+    3. After updating, your version will now match the most up-to-date version in Github

 --------------------------------------------------------------------------------------------------------------------------------------